MyParcelCOM/docs/content/api/create-a-webhook/_index.md

   "data": {
     "type": "hooks",
     "attributes": {
-      "name": "Send the shipment to my url it is created", "order": 100,
+      "name": "Send the shipment to my url when it is created", "order": 100,
       "active": true,
       "trigger": {